rkuo/RPi2Cluster/setup docker swarm cluster on rpi.md

       Architecture: arm
 HypriotOS/armv7: pirate@rpi-m1 in ~
 ```

 We need to install [mDNS service](https://www.howtogeek.com/167190/how-and-why-to-assign-the-.local-domain-to-your-raspberry-pi/) for example, `avahi-daemon`.
-There are other ways.

 ### Use the utility program `flash` to download image and copy to SD